+Graduation from high school or equivalent education as certified by state departments of education is required for undergraduate admission.
 Graduation verification documents must be submitted to the admissions office.
 Verification documents include at least one of the following: a letter from an authorized high school administrator, a high school diploma recognized by their state department of education or a G.E.D. certificate.
+For additional methods of verification of high school completion for homeschooled students, see Page 86.
 It is the student's responsibility to provide verification of high school completion.
 Without such verification, the student may not be allowed to register for the current term or continue enrollment.

-When possible, the university would prefer to receive the applicant's high school transcripts at the same time as the application for admission.
+When possible, Johnson & Wales University would prefer to receive the applicant's high school transcripts at the same time as the application for admission.
 Transfer students must also submit official transcripts from all colleges attended.